-LWVRI's position on Funding Education in Rhode Island
+LWVRI's Position on Funding Public Education in Rhode Island

 The League of Women Voters of Rhode Island believes that any method of financing public education should provide equality of opportunity for education through a system of taxation that is sufficient, equitable, flexible and coordinated among the different levels of government.